cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/enforce-2fa.md

 ---

 {{% pageinfo %}}
-Enforce two-factor authentication (2FA) for all organization users when they **sign in with their email and password**.
-2FA enforcement doesn't apply to single sign-on (SSO).
+As an [Organization Owner](/getting-started/glossary/#organization-owner), you can enforce two-factor authentication (2FA) for all organization users who authenticate with their email and password.
 {{% /pageinfo %}}

+## Important to Know

+Note the following about 2FA enforcement:

+- 2FA enforcement only applies to **users who authenticate with their email and password**.
+- 2FA enforcement doesn't apply to single sign-on (SSO).
+This includes [SAML single sign-on (SSO)](/getting-started/sign-in/#saml-sso) and Google authentication.
+- If your organization has SAML SSO enforced, you can't enforce 2FA.
+Your SAML provider may already require 2FA.
-As an [Organization Owner](/getting-started/glossary/#organization-owner), you can enforce two-factor-authentication (2FA) for your organization.
-2FA enforcement affects the following roles:
+- 2FA enforcement affects users with the following roles:
     {{% owner-member-team-member %}}

-{{< alert title="Note" color="primary" >}}
-If your organization uses [SAML-based single sign-on (SSO)](/platform-deep-dive/collaboration/organization/organization-settings/saml-sso/), you can't enforce 2FA.
-Your SAML provider may already require 2FA.
-{{< /alert >}}

 ## Enforce 2FA